ArjunChakrawal/Heterogeneous_SOMDynamics/README.md

 ### Step2: SOM dynamics in heterogeneous domain
 Run *Scenario1_SteadyStateIC\main_Mult.m* file to simulate SOM dynamics in a hetergeneous soil.
 While running this code, it opens a UI to select the **Heterogeneous_SOMDynamics** folder.
 ### Step3: Post-processing
-Some scripts are provide for post-processing of results in the Results are stored in the *Scenario1_SteadyStateIC\results\* folder.
+Some scripts are provide for the post-processing of results in the *Scenario1_SteadyStateIC\results\* folder.
 While running this code, it opens a UI to select the **Heterogeneous_SOMDynamics** folder.

 <br/>
 There are some third party scripts used in delevoping this model and already included in this repository.